americanas-tech/restQL-golang/docs/restql/query-language.md

 ## Aggregating result in another statement

-RestQL provides a aggregation clause that allows you to easily append a statement result into another.
+RestQL provides an aggregation clause that allows you to easily append a statement result into another.
 To achieve this use the `in` clause, for example:

 ```restql
 from hero